pattern-state/aetherwave-co/content/guides/colonisation-basics.md

 - [Hauling Tips & Tricks](/guides/colonisation-tips/)
 - [Reference Tables](/guides/colonisation-reference/)

-**Greetings, Commander!**

-I'm Commander Pattern State, and I've put together this guide to help fellow commanders across the galaxy.

-As we traverse the vastness of the galaxy, delving into exploration, combat, and the intricacies of the Background Simulation (BGS), having the right tools at your disposal can make all the difference.
-Whether you're charting unclaimed systems, defending humanity, or shaping the political landscape, these tools will ensure you're always one step ahead.

 ## Introduction

 The Trailblazers update (February 2025) introduced one of the most significant additions to Elite Dangerous: System Colonisation.
 For the first time, commanders can claim unoccupied systems, build stations, and establish new hubs of civilisation throughout the galaxy.
 The Bubble is no longer static - it's now expanding through player-led, free-form development.